enisbe/capstone/src/cloudfunction_etl/readme.md

 # Set up

-To set up the etl must enable the following API in google cloud:
+There are two files missing from this directory that must be added.

-* eable Cloud function API
+service_account.json - is the service account to allow the project write to the storage in the cloud regardless where it run from secrets.py - has infomration on API_KEY, PROJECT_ID etc

-* enable Cloud Build API
+### service_account.json

-* enable cloud scheduler API
+To be able to run this locally you will need to create service account in your project that you will deploy the project to and download the service account key json file.

-To be able to run this locally you will need to create service account in your project that you deploy this to and downlaod service account key json file.
+### secrets.py

 Must also filled secrets.py file with the credentials include:
 * dir_path =  MAIN_PATH